Farama-Foundation/ViZDoom/docs/api/cpp/doom_game.md

 If the file relative path is given, it will be searched for in the following order: `<current directory>`, `<current directory>/scenarios/`, `<ViZDoom library location>/scenarios/`.

+Relative paths in the config file (e.g. for `doom_scenario_path`) are resolved relative to the config file location.

 ### `setConfig`